elonehoo/vitem-mini/README.md

 - 🎨 [UnoCSS](https://github.com/unocss/unocss) - The instant on-demand atomic CSS engine.

-- 😃 [unplugin-icons](https://github.com/antfu/unplugin-icons) - Access thousands of icons as components on-demand universally.
+- 😃 [@unocss/preset-icons](https://github.com/unocss/unocss/tree/main/packages/preset-icons) - Use any icons with Pure CSS for UnoCSS.

 - 🔥 Use the Use the [new `<script setup>` style](https://github.com/vuejs/rfcs/pull/227)